TulipSMP/Tiramisu/doc/running-automatically.md

 ## 2. Install the bot
 Login as the `tiramisu` user we created in the previous step, and set up the bot as per the instructions in the [Getting Started](getting-started.md) page.

-This guide will assume you cloned the repo while in your home direc
+This guide will assume you cloned the repo while in your home directory.

 ## 3. Create the systemd service
 Create the directory to put the file in: